 Minecraft is a game that was first released in 2011 and has since sold over 200 million copies across all platforms.
 What made the game, as well as programming with Minecraft, so popular?
 Everything is quite reasonable here: it has a simple, yet engaging gameplay that allows players to build and create whatever they want in a world made of blocks.
 It is highly moddable, and has a strong community of players, who share their creations online, helping to keep the game fresh and engaging.

+Why should you opt for setting up a Minecraft server?
 The only aspect that parents should consider is that they may not always have control over who their child interacts with when they play Minecraft on a public internet server.
 As despite the fact the game’s community is in general very friendly, there is still some risk of potential exposure to inappropriate behavior or offensive language from other players.
+And this is where a great solution comes to the rescue — to host a Minecraft server!
+Creating one is an easy and straightforward process, even for those with little technical experience.
+In this article, we will give you a very simple tutorial and go through the steps of how to set up Minecraft server hosting, so that your kids could safely play and invite friends to their server in a few clicks.

 Step 1.
 Get Minecraft Java Edition